katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 and present an implementation of that idea comparing with a more common alternative.

-I have a feeling that this may be something well know by people who have experience with concurrent algorithms, but since there is a chance that I'm not the only person oblivious to this idea I'm going to try
+I have a feeling that this may be something well known by people who have experience with concurrent algorithms, but since there is a chance that I'm not the only person oblivious to this idea I'm going to try